 - Progressive Retinal Atrophy – is a genetic eye disease in cats where the retinal cells deteriorate over time and lead to blindness.

-Persian cats also get on well with other dogs, especially if early socialization was done at an early stage and have grown up together.
-They are very friendly and calm by nature and have been known to get on with smaller animals and pets.
-Although just to be sure that everything would go well, it is always best to supervise any cat when they are around small pets.
+Persian cats get on well with other cats and cat-friendly dogs if socialisation was done at an early age and they have grown up together.
+They are very friendly and calm by nature and have been known to get on with smaller animals like rabbits and birds.
+Still, just to be sure that everything goes well, it is always best to supervise them when they are around small pets.